 The good news?
 It's less likely that a woman will get bald spots like men do.
 The decrease in estrogen and progesterone also produces more androgens, which are a group of male hormones that can shrink hair follicles.
 Sometimes, androgens can even cause unwanted facial hair growth even as they cause hair on the head to decrease.

-6. Dry Skin, Redness and Itchy Skin
+6. Dry Skin, Redness, and Itchy Skin

-Dry skin in menopausal women tends to occur as a result of the thinning of the epidermis, which is a result of decreased blood flow from lack of estrogen, and leads to trans-epidermal water loss (TEWL).
+Dry skin in menopausal women tends to occur as a result of the thinning of the epidermis, which is a result of decreased blood flow from lack of estrogen and leads to trans-epidermal water loss (TEWL).
 As TEWL occurs, it can make skin appear less plump and radiant.
 Dry skin often also leads to a greater prevalence of wrinkles.

-Hot flashes can also affect skin, causing considerable warmth in the face and leading to redness.
+Hot flashes can also affect your skin, causing considerable warmth in the face and leading to redness.
 This can make one's complexion look ruddy and uneven.
 Hot flashes are also accompanied with an overall heated feeling and profuse sweating.

 Menopause Treatment: Can You Prevent and Reduce the Ugly Symptoms of Menopause?